x

 Tuition includes access to on-site Physical Therapy for injuries sustained during the program.
 Physical Therapy is available at both the Boston and Newton Studios and is open to all students.

 Should a student’s injuries require medical attention beyond our on-site Physical Therapy, appointments will be arranged with our partners at the Sports Medicine Division at Boston Children’s Hospital.
-All appointments will be arranged by Boston Ballet School, and residential students will be accompanied by residential staff.

 To learn more about what you can expect, review our PROGRAM GUIDEBOOK, visit our FREQUENTLY ASKED QUESTIONS page or email SDP@BOSTONBALLET.ORG.